dyson-framework/dyson/docs/variables.md

 ====================

-There are four possible ways to specify variables within your tests and are overrideded in this order:
+There are four possible ways to specify variables within your tests and are overriden in this order:

 1. `apps/default.yml`
 2. `apps/<application>.yml`